-25. The floor on NIR will be adjusted upward (downward) by the cumulative excess (shortfall) of cash inflows from multilateral and bilateral creditors, Coalition Support Fund (CSF), and bond issuance relative to projected inflows (Table 2).
+- 24. The floor on NIR will be adjusted upward (downward) by the cumulative excess (shortfall) of cash inflows from multilateral and bilateral creditors, Coalition Support Fund (CSF), and bond issuance relative to projected inflows (Table 2).
 Cumulative cash inflows are defined as external disbursements (including grants) from official multilateral creditors (including, but not limited to Asian Development Bank, Islamic Development Bank, and World Bank), official bilateral creditors (including, but not limited to DFID, UK, USAID), external bond placements and other commercial borrowing that are usable for the financing of the central government budget.
-The adjustor is modified for the end-June 2014 calculation of the fourth review to exclude the proceeds of the US\$2 billion Eurobond transaction and for the end-December 2015 and end-March 2016 calculations to exclude US\$500 million of external long-term market financing that is expected to happen in each Q2 and Q3 of FY2015/16.
-This modification does not apply to subsequent reviews.

-26. The ceiling on NDA will be adjusted downward (upward) by the cumulative amount of any excess (shortfall) of budget support loans or budget support grants compared to the program amounts (Table 3) and Euro bond issuance or project grants compared to projected inflows (Table 2).
+The adjustor is modified for the end-June 2014 calculation of the fourth review to exclude the proceeds of the US\$2 billion Eurobond transaction, and for the end-December 2015, end-March 2016, and end-June 2016 calculations to exclude external long-term market financing that is expected to happen as US\$500 million in Q2 and US\$850 million in Q3 of FY 2015/16.
+This modification does not apply to subsequent reviews. - 25.
+The ceiling on NDA will be adjusted downward (upward) by the cumulative amount of any excess (shortfall) of budget support loans or budget support grants compared to the program amounts (Table 3) and Euro bond issuance or project grants compared to projected inflows (Table 2).
 Budget support grants to the public sector are defined as grants received by the government (including provincial governments) for direct budget support from external donors and not related to the projected financing.
-Budget support loans to the public sector are defined as disbursements of loans from bilateral and multilateral donors for budget support (including provincial governments).

-The ceiling on the consolidated overall budget deficit (excluding grants) for FY2014/15 27. will be adjusted upward for the cumulative excess in net external program financing in rupee terms for up to PRs 15 billion at end-September, PRs 25 billion at end-December, PRs 42 billion at end-March, and PRs 50 billion at end-June.
-The ceiling for FY2014/15 will be adjusted downward for any shortfall in federal development spending below PRs 25 billion at end-September, PRs 80 billion at end-December, PRs 243 billion at end-March and PRs 410 at end-June.
-The ceiling for FY2015/16 will be adjusted downward for any shortfall in federal development spending (excluding one-off spending included in the below adjustor for security enhancements related to fighting terrorism and resettlement of internally displaced persons) below PRs 35 billion at end-September, PRs 90 billion at end-December, PRs 250 billion at end-March and PRs 450 at end-June.
-The ceiling will be adjusted downward for any shortfall in the targeted cash transfers (BISP) and it will be adjusted upward for over performance in the BISP up to PRS 12 billion in FY2014/15 and PRs 6 billion in FY2015/16 from their indicative targets.
-In FY2015/16, the ceiling will be adjusted upward for oneoff spending of up to PRs 100 billion in total on security enhancements related to fighting terrorism (budget code: ID 8262, demand no. 114, Development Expenditure of Finance Division) and resettlement of internally displaced persons (budget code: ID 8261, demand no. 114, Development Expenditure of Finance Division).
+Budget support loans to the public sector are defined as disbursements of loans from bilateral and multilateral donors for budget support (including provincial governments). - The ceiling on the consolidated overall budget deficit (excluding grants) for FY 2014/15 26. will be adjusted upward for the cumulative excess in net external program financing in rupee terms for up to PRs 15 billion at end-September, PRs 25 billion at end-December, PRs 42 billion at end-March, and PRs 50 billion at end-June.
+The ceiling for FY 2014/15 will be adjusted downward for any shortfall in federal development spending below PRs 25 billion at end-September, PRs 80 billion at end-December, PRs 243 billion at end-March and PRs 410 billion at end-June.
+The ceiling for FY 2015/16 will be adjusted downward for any shortfall in federal development spending (excluding one-off spending included in the below adjustor for security enhancements related to fighting terrorism and resettlement of internally displaced persons) below PRs 35 billion at end-September, PRs 90 billion at end-December, PRs 250 billion at end-March and PRs 450 billion at end-June.
+The ceiling will be adjusted downward for any shortfall in the targeted cash transfers (BISP) and it will be adjusted upward for over performance in the BISP up to PRS 12 billion in FY 2014/15 and PRs 6 billion in FY 2015/16 from their indicative targets.
+In FY 2015/16, the ceiling will be adjusted upward for one-off spending of up to PRs 100 billion in total on security enhancements related to fighting terrorism (budget code: ID 8262, demand no. 114, Development Expenditure of Finance Division) and resettlement of internally displaced persons (budget code: ID 8261, demand No. 114, Development Expenditure of Finance Division).
+In March and June 2016, the ceiling will be adjusted downward for any excess (cumulatively, starting from January 1, 2016) in the flow of power sector payment arrears above the respective indicative program targets.